chainguard-dev/edu/content/open-source/sigstore/cosign/an-introduction-to-cosign.md

 [{"critical":{"identity":{"docker-reference":"index.docker.io/docker-username/demo-container"},"image":{"docker-manifest-digest":"sha256:e..."},"type":"cosign container image signature"},"optional":{"1.3.6.1.4.1.57264.1.1":"https://accounts.google.com","Bundle":{"SignedEntryTimestamp":"...","Payload":{"body":"eyJhcGlWZX...X19","integratedTime":...,"logIndex":...,"logID":"..."}},"Issuer":"https://accounts.google.com","Subject":"username@gmail.com"}}]
 ```

 As part of the JSON output, you should get feedback on the issuer that you used and the email address associated with it.
-For example, if you used Google as the authenticator, you will have `"Issuer":"https://accounts.google.com","Subject":"username@gmail.com"}}]` as the last part of your output.
+For example, if you used Google as your OIDC provider, you will have `"Issuer":"https://accounts.google.com","Subject":"username@gmail.com"}}]` as the last part of your output.

 ## Cosign with Keys